 Folklore: folk narrative; foodways; folk custom and drama; cultural tourism

 Addressing the Haggis is the first book-length study of Scotland’s national dish and its relationship to Scottish cultural identity.
 Haggis is among the best-known symbols of Scotland in the world today, yet the issue of when, how, and why it came to be regarded as distinctively Scottish has been largely a matter of speculation.
-Addressing the Haggis traces the dish’s evolving status as a contested symbol of Scottish nationality from the eighteenth to the twentieth centuries.
-Drawing on evidence from Scotland, England, and from Scotland’s global diaspora, the project explores how the dish became embroiled in a transnational debate about what it means to be Scottish that continues to this day.
+Addressing the Haggis traces the dish’s evolving status as a contested symbol of Scottish nationality from the 1700s onwards.
+Drawing on a range of evidence from Scotland, England, and Scotland’s global diaspora, the book explores how cultural depictions of haggis encode competing ideas about what it means to be Scottish, reflecting a transnational debate about Scottishness that continues to this day.